krishnakadiyala/NPAcourse/labs/Lab_21_1_Postman_RESTCONF.md

 csr1#
 ```

-Keep in mind a **PUT** ensure whatever you're pushing to the device is the ONLY configuration for that object.
+Keep in mind a **PUT** ensures whatever you're pushing to the device is the ONLY configuration for that object.
 In this case, the object is Loopback200.
 It has great power with ensuring the configuration you're pushing to the device is the only configuration on the device (but could also cause damage if not used properly).